joeyparrish/pokeheim/testing-script.md

 1. Confirm that Eikthyr does not attack
 1. Punch Eikthyr to death
 1. Grab boss trophy
-1. Verify that Prof. Raven tutorial shows to shame you for it
+1. Verify that Prof. Raven tutorial shows up to shame you for it
 1. Spawn Eikthyr
+1. Freeze Eikthyr
 1. Spawn "SwordBlackmetal"
 1. Verify that sword does no damage to Eikthyr